otrv4/otrv4/otrv4.md

   446 bits
 ```

 An integer modulo p is a "field element".
-An integer modulo q is a a "scalar" (also a value on Z_q), and is considered a MPI for encoding and decoding purposes.
+An integer modulo q is a "scalar" (also a value on Z_q), and is considered a MPI for encoding and decoding purposes.

 ### 3072 Diffie-Hellman Parameters